wp-plugins/noaa-weather/readme.txt

 2) 3 or 5 day forecast.
 3) Current conditions detail.
 4) Shortcodes to include the weather in posts/pages.

+== Known Bugs ==
+The datestamp for the log function doesn't use the locale setting to calculate the time.

 Please send an email to tberneman@gmail.com with your suggestions.